 HostGator vs GoDaddy: pricing comparison

-HostGator is a cheaper option than GoDaddy, starting at $2.75/mo for shared hosting plans.
-Meanwhile, the more expensive GoDaddy’s shared hosting packages start at $4.33/mo, although a big discount is available.
+HostGator is a cheaper option than GoDaddy, starting at $2.75/month for shared hosting plans.
+Meanwhile, the more expensive GoDaddy’s shared hosting packages start at $2.99/month, although an additional discount may be available, such as GoDaddy Black Friday sale 2022.
 GoDaddy’s shared hosting prices go as high as $19.99/mo for the most expensive plan.
-HostGator’s, however, stops at $5.25/mo for its most inclusive plan.
+HostGator's, however, stops at $5.25/mo for its most inclusive plan.

-Both providers have WordPress, VPS, cloud, and dedicated server hosting options.
-Yet, shared hosting is by far the most popular solution.
+While there are many hosting solutions, shared hosting is by far the most popular option.
 So, I decided to focus on that here.

-- HostGator (Hatchling – $2.75/mo) – allows connecting 1 website using unlimited SSD storage and bandwidth.
+- HostGator"s Hatchling (2.75) – allows connecting 1 website using unlimited SSD storage and bandwidth.
 A free domain, free unlimited email accounts, and free SSL certificates are also included.

-- GoDaddy (Economy – $4.33/mo) – this plan allows hosting 1 website and provides 100GB SSD storage and unlimited bandwidth.
+- GoDaddy's Economy ($2.99/month) – this plan allows hosting 1 website and provides 100GB SSD storage and unlimited bandwidth.
 Free domain and one free Microsoft 365 email account are also included.

 I must note that GoDaddy occasionally has some special offers.
 Those deals are the reason that makes this provider much more tempting price-wise.

-Disregarding the discount, it seems HostGator comes out way ahead here.
-Not only is it cheaper, but it offers better features like “unlimited” SSD storage and email accounts, as well as free SSL certificates.
+Disregarding the discount, it seems HostGator comes out way ahead here, especially during HostGator's Black Friday sale.
+Not only is it cheaper, but it offers better features like "unlimited" SSD storage and email accounts, as well as free SSL certificates.
+This raises a question - is HostGator better than GoDaddy overall?

 Just keep in mind that the cheapest plan usually ends up being quite restrictive.
 It’s highly possible that you will need more than one website at some point, meaning you will be forced to upgrade.